HomerLee2016/skill-map/README.md

 npm run dev
 ```
 Open your browser and navigate to `http://localhost:5173` to see the editor in action.

+### Using the App

+- Use the `Roadmaps` sidebar to switch between roadmap files or create a new one.
+- Toggle `Show YAML` in the sidebar to reveal or hide the YAML editor.
+- Click a node to select it, then press `Delete` to remove it.
+- Use the pencil icon on a node to edit its details.

 ### Building for Production